Old Town Albuquerque: Spanish rule

-In 1846, during the Mexican–American War, U.S. forces under Stephen W. Kearny entered New Mexico and were able to take control of the territory without resistance.
-Kearny marched into Albuquerque in September to raise the U.S. flag and administer an oath of allegiance to the local residents.
+Mexican and American rule

+With the Possession of Albuquerque, along with the rest of New Mexico, passed to Mexico in 1821 following the Mexican War of Independence and later to the United States of America in 1846, during the Mexican American war (1846-1848), when General Stephen W. Kearny took control of Santa Fe and the Santa Fe trail in 1846.
+The territory was officially recognized as US territory on February 2, 1848 under the signature of the Treaty of Guadalupe Hidalgo, representing yet another change in the power dynamic for Indigenous people and Hispanics (Mexican) living in New Mexico alike.
 Kearny's troops established a U.S. Army post near the plaza, which brought an influx of goods and people over the next twenty years.
 The 1860 Census showed a population of 1,608, of which the army garrison made up about a third.
 During the U.S. Civil War, Confederate troops under Henry Hopkins Sibley captured the town in March 1862 but were later forced to retreat back to Texas after losing most of their supplies at the Battle of Glorieta Pass.
 Albuquerque saw minor action when the retreating Confederates were involved in a skirmish with Union troops in the Battle of Albuquerque.
 For the most part, however, the town remained a quiet agricultural community.

 The Atchison, Topeka, and Santa Fe Railway reached Albuquerque in 1880, building a depot about 2 mi east of the plaza.
 This led to the creation of a rival "New Albuquerque" (now Downtown Albuquerque) which quickly boomed thanks to the railroad and was incorporated as the City of Albuquerque in 1891.
 The original town, now called Old Albuquerque, entered a decline as businesses and institutions moved to New Town.
 The county courthouse was moved in 1926, and by the 1930s barely any businesses were still operating around the plaza.
 Old Town's fortunes began to improve in the 1940s as Albuquerque citizens began to take note of Old Town's historic value, and the Old Albuquerque Historical Society was established in 1946.
 Old Town was annexed by the city in 1949, bringing municipal improvements like paved streets and sidewalks for the first time.
 Since then, Old Town has developed into a popular tourist attraction, with most of the adobe houses re-purposed into shops, restaurants, and galleries.